What is the primary difference between rough endoplasmic reticulu... | Channels for Pearson+

 1

-Begin by understanding the structure and function of the endoplasmic reticulum (ER), which is an essential organelle in eukaryotic cells involved in the synthesis and processing of proteins and lipids.
+Begin by understanding the structure and function of the endoplasmic reticulum (ER), which is a network of membranes within the cell that plays a crucial role in the synthesis and transport of proteins and lipids.

-Recognize the function of the rough ER.
-The presence of ribosomes on the rough ER is crucial for its role in protein synthesis.
-These ribosomes translate mRNA into polypeptide chains, which are then folded and modified within the ER.
+Recognize that the rough endoplasmic reticulum (RER) is characterized by the presence of ribosomes on its surface, which gives it a 'rough' appearance under a microscope.
+These ribosomes are essential for protein synthesis.

-Understand the function of the smooth ER.
-Unlike the rough ER, the smooth ER lacks ribosomes and is primarily involved in lipid synthesis, metabolism of carbohydrates, detoxification of drugs and poisons, and storage of calcium ions.
+Understand that the smooth endoplasmic reticulum (SER) lacks ribosomes on its surface, giving it a 'smooth' appearance.
+The SER is primarily involved in lipid synthesis and detoxification processes.

-Conclude that the primary difference between rough ER and smooth ER is the presence of ribosomes on the rough ER, which are absent on the smooth ER, leading to their distinct roles in the cell.
+Conclude that the primary difference between RER and SER is the presence of ribosomes on the RER, which are absent on the SER, leading to their distinct roles in the cell.

 Watch next